AnaMal08/classes/finalproject/README.md

 #### Documentation

 Add the following content to the README.md in your repo.
-   1.The purpose of this project is to create zoomable and interactive map of Washington D.C. that shows the location of bike stations, bike trails, and interesting places in D.C.
-I used the OpenStreetMap tiles as a basemap for a better orientation in a city.
-Interactivity of the application allows us to hover over points to see an additional information and pictures.

 1. Goals
    <br>